CEOP: Child Exploitation and Online Protection Command

 • Weekly spellings and timetables which will be quizzed in class the following week.

-• Play TTRockstars twice a week. (see note below)
+• Play Time Tables Rock Stars at least twice a week.

 TTRS - To support children’s fluency in recalling their times tables, every week children will be asked to complete 10 minutes to play on TTRS at home.
 We ask that you encourage your child to play a few 2/3 minute games throughout the week rather than completing this in one go.